shirasal/shirasal/README.md

 ## I'm a data analyst with background in (quantitative) marine ecology 🐟
 - Curious, open and ready to learn
 - Originally from Israel, nowadays I live in Barcelona
-- Human languages: Hebrew, English, and a bit of Spanish (Castellano) with some catalan influence 😅
+- Human languages: Hebrew, English, and Spanish (Castellano)

 **My mission in my work is to make information available to everyone**
 We live in a world of data but it's not always so easy to understand it.
 This is where my motivation comes from: turning _DATA_ into _KNOWLEDGE_